 Click Here for ticket information.

-Our hearts are heavy for those affected by Hurricanes Harvey and Irma and we are currently in contact with organizations in the areas affected by these devastating storms in order to identify opportunities to assist and will provide information soon.
+Our hearts are heavy for those affected by the recent natural disasters around the world, and we are currently in contact with organizations in the areas affected by these devastating storms in order to identify opportunities to assist and will provide information soon.

 As an international aid organization, we are not designed for natural disasters.
 However, we provide assistance, when possible, and are mindful of these guidelines that are offered by crisis intervention specialists: